EndGameStudio/www.juanorozco.com/content/docs/homelab/hardware/lenovo-m910q.md

 ## Hardware Thoughts

-The cost of this device for what I got felt great.
-I feel a bit bummed out that the SSD drive tray was missing in this unit I think it will still last me a very long time.
-I can upgrade the CPU to a 7th gen, max out the ram to 32 GB, and, once I get an SSD tray, add another hard drive.
-I can't, unfortunately, add any PCI devices like another NIC.
+Purchased on eBay for a pretty good price, although it was missing the SSD drive tray.
+I can upgrade the CPU to a 7th gen, max out the ram to 32 GB, and, with the purchase of an SSD tray, add another hard drive.
+No ability to add other cards like a NIC, though.

 > I understand that the M920 has a PCI port that accepts some uprades and it also has USB-C ports.
-That might be a better option although a bit more expensive.

 Things to upgrade: